 WordPress Lazy Load

 As with so many other website performance problems, when it comes to WordPress lazy load, there’s a plugin for you can use to fix the problem.
 Actually, there are many free plugins available in the WordPress plugin directory that can be used to lazy load images and videos.
-After considering a few dozen plugins and putting several through their paces, we’ve identified three plugins that produce a measurable improvement in website performance.
-If you’re ready to implement lazy loading, start by considering these three options.
+After considering a few dozen plugins and putting several through their paces, we’ve identified five plugins that produce a measurable improvement in website performance.
+If you’re ready to implement lazy loading, start by considering these five options.

 Do Images and Videos Really Slow Down Websites?